acouvreur/twitch-channel-points-hackathon/STORY.md

   - by applying sound effects on our voice: changing pitch, reverb, exorcist voice, ...
   - by applying tons of effects to the player in Minecraft
 - Technical solution for the demo has a dark theme!
+- Authentication system for development that allowed to share a token.json file so we could all work on fmauNeko's Twitch channel.

 ## What we learned